Skip to content

 As you get more niche with your training that’s where I think the durability can start to vary between these shoes.
 Generally speaking, if you run into durability issues with the Nike Metcon 8 you’ll typically start to see two things happen.

-First, you’ll have the forefoot upper rip a bit and this was also an issue that the Nike Metcon 7 has.
+First, the forefoot upper will rip a bit, which was also an issue with the Metcon 7.
 Second, the outsole can start to pull away from the midsole around the forefoot.

 While the Nike Metcon 9 is still relatively new to the market and we need more data points to see where this shoe’s durability falls short, I think the upper should last longer in this shoe compared to the Metcon 8.